 Additionally, when it’s time for your flight back home, you probably won’t be fully recovered .
 This can make for a very uncomfortable experience.
 A long flight can also increase your risk of developing a pulmonary embolism and blood clots.

 Post-surgical care is an important component of the recovery process.
 Most post-surgical care such as changing dressings, removing stitches and monitoring healing can be necessary for many weeks – long after your “vacation” has ended.
-There may also be a need for additional prescriptions such as antibiotics or oral pain medication.
+There may also be a need for additional prescriptions such as oral pain medication or possibly anti-constipation medications.
 Without this essential care, you’ll need to seek additional medical care back home, which can result in significant medical-related costs.

 Medical issues can sometimes arise several years after your original procedure, so you will also need full documentation, just as a precaution.
 It is important to ensure that all medical notations can be translated so that you will have a record of treatment to give to your physician back home.